 - 1. Ensure that you have set up enterprise groups based on location that can roll up into the appropriate IBM regions.
 (If you do not use locations for other purposes, it may be sufficient to set up just the top three, one per region.)
 For details, see Configuring Regions for IBM. - 2.
-Replicate each IBM PVU license across each region (using the license name as a highly-visible marker to differentiate the region-based licenses). - 3.
-Use the Restrictions tab on each of the licenses to scope its consumption to the appropriate region. - 4.
-Assign the inventory devices consuming PVU points to an appropriate enterprise group (location), as noted at the end of Configuring Regions for IBM.
+Assign the inventory devices consuming PVU points to an appropriate enterprise group (location), as noted at the end of Configuring Regions for IBM. - 3.
+Best practice is to create just one IBM PVU license worldwide for each product (or bundle).
+This allows for the correct tracking of points across regions, and for correct totalling of the liability for the license. - ✓ Tip: If you have strong reasons for maintaining multiple licenses per product (such as a history of mergers and acquisitions leading to separate reporting to IBM for different entities), use a different kind of enterprise group, such as corporate units, to separate purchases and licenses into the appropriate corporate structure.
+Overlay the same system of locations described here so that device consumption is correctly rolled up into regions for each of your corporate divisions.